This article answers commonly asked questions about Azure Media Services.

 How do I monitor my Media Services resources?

 Use Azure Monitor to keep track of what's happening with your Media Services resources.
 For more information, see Monitor Media Services.
 How to guides are listed at the end of the page.

 How do I monitor my Media Services live event?

 Use Azure Event Grid to monitor your live event without a polling service.
-How-to guides include Create and monitor Media Services events with Event Grid using the Azure portal and Create and monitor Media Services events with Event Grid using the Azure CLI.
+See Create and monitor Media Services events with Event Grid using the Azure portal.

 Which video players can I use with Media Services?